Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 Since thermoelectric structures enable rather local temperature measurements, it may be preferable to use optical techniques that can perform an average measure more easily.

-Thermochromic Liquid crystals (TLC) has been used for PCR temperature characterization before microfluidic assays (24,25) but, to our knowledge, no systems used TLC during the actual PCR process for real-time temperature measurement.
+Thermochromic Liquid crystals (TLC) have been used for PCR temperature characterization before microfluidic assays (24,25) but, to our knowledge, no systems used TLC during the actual PCR process for real-time temperature measurement.
 The probable interference of TLC with molecular reagents may be problematic.

 TLC temperature measurement of a microfluidic device.
 From lles et al., Lab on Chip, 2005 (29)